 TG: Does the shape change at the point?

 TG: Do the colors change at all?

 SL: I feel it.
 The concentration of the wine will change the color.
 With this wine, even though I can see through it for the most part, it feels like it has a slightly different color on the palate; it feels darker and richer and that has to do with the amount of energy and vigor that I get off the wine.
 That will deepen or lighten the color.
-This as opposed to a really elegant pure Côte Rotie that begins to expand and the colors can become lighter or darker.
-With Hermitage they might become darker.
+This as opposed to a really elegant, pure Côte Rotie that begins to expand.
+The colors can become lighter or darker.
+With Hermitage, they might become darker.

 TG: Could a wine do both?
 Say a wine with richness but a lot of acid as in both light and dark colors?

 SL: I would say yes.
 You taught me a technique one time when I was tasting here at your house.
 We were picturing our circle in front of us (Circle of Excellence) and we attached any color to it.
 I used this technique when I was in the exam.
-I created my circle after I felt really good; I figured out which direction my energy was moving and then I stepped into my circle which was like Chablis with pale straw and streaks of green in the center and then reflective platinum radiating out in all directions.
-Then depending on how big or expansive the circle was it had a burnt orange Nebbiolo rim to it; my two favorite wines.
-Not sure if that answers your question and I don’t know if I’ve ever had a wine that shows two different colors in the structure.
+I created my circle after I felt really good; I figured out which direction my energy was moving.
+Then I stepped into my circle which was like Chablis, with pale straw, streaks of green in the center, and reflective platinum radiating out in all directions.
+Then depending on how big or expansive the circle was, it had a burnt orange Nebbiolo rim to it-- my two favorite wines.
+Not sure if that answers your question, but I don’t know if I’ve ever had a wine that shows two different colors in the structure.

 SL: They are different shades of color that will go through the shape.
 The shape doesn’t have to be one particular color and rarely is it just one color.

 TG: But let’s say we have Sonoma Coast Chardonnay and Chablis.
 What’s the difference between the two?

 SL: In terms of their color?